Symbolic dynamics for the Teichmueller flow

-If the surface $S$ is closed, i.e. if $m=0$, then we can also consider the bundle of area one \emph{abelian differentials}.
+If the surface $S$ is closed, that is, if $m=0$, then we can also consider the bundle of area one \emph{abelian differentials}.
 It descends to the moduli space ${\cal H}(S)$ of holomorphic one-forms defining a singular euclidean metric of area one.
 Again this moduli space decomposes into a union of strata ${\cal H}(k_1,\dots,k_s)$ corresponding to the orders of the zeros of the differentials.
-Strata are in general not connected, but the number of their connected components is at most 3 \cite{KZ03}.
+Strata are in general not connected, but there are at most three connected components \cite{KZ03}.
 The stratum ${\cal H}(k_1,\dots,k_s)$ is a real hypersurface in a complex orbifold of dimension

 The \emph{Teichm\"uller flow} $\Phi^t$ acts on ${\cal Q}(S)$ (or ${\cal H}(S)$) preserving the strata.
-If ${\cal Q}$ is a component of a stratum of abelian differentials then \emph{Rauzy induction} for interval exchange transformations can be used to construct a \emph{symbolic coding} for the Teichm\"uller flow on ${\cal Q}$.
-Such a coding consists in a suspension of a subshift of finite type by a positive roof function and a semi-conjugacy of an invariant Borel subset of the suspension flow into $({\cal Q},\Phi^t)$ (\cite{V82}, see also \cite{AGY06} for a discussion and references).
+If ${\cal Q}$ is a component of a stratum of abelian differentials then \emph{Rauzy induction} for interval exchange transformations can be used to construct a \emph{symbolic coding} for the Teichm\"uller flow on ${\cal Q}$ (\cite{V82}, see also \cite{AGY06} for a discussion and references).
 Rauzy induction has been extended to strata of quadratic differentials by Boissy and Lanneau \cite{BL07}.
 It was used to identify connected components of strata of quadratic differentials.

 Our main goal is to construct a new coding for the Teichm\"uller flow on any component ${\cal Q}$ of a stratum.
 This coding is based on the perspective on components of strata of abelian or quadratic differentials developed in \cite{H22}, and it is well suited to study the space ${\cal M}_{\rm inv}({\cal Q})$ of all $\Phi^t$-invariant Borel probability measures on ${\cal Q}$, equipped with the weak$^*$-topology.